hallmark/testjsfiddleajax/README.md

 1. DO NOT use a backend to generate different pages.
 This should be a single page.
 1. Create a folder locally for doing your test
 1. The HTML single-page application should be hosted at index.html.
 1. The application should not require any executable.
-In other words, it should be able to run of a filesystem or apache httpd.
+In other words, it should be able to run behind a static web server (like Apache HTTPD).
 1. Download the [data.json](https://github.com/hallmark/testjsfiddleajax/blob/master/data.json) file
 1. Use the data.json file DYNAMICALLY, not as an inline JavaScript object
 1. Use whatever client-side MVC framework you want.
 If you don't know any, you may use jQuery to do DOM manipulation.